Broaden-io/Broaden-io-client/README.md

-# Trubric-Frontend
+# Frontend

-www.trubric.io

 ## Table of Contents

-# Trubric.io
+#

 Single Page application that helps educators to create a discovery platform that helps students preparing skills for CS jobs.
-Programmers can use this platform to get measurable feedback by giving them tools for diagnostic, self-assessment.
+Users can use this platform to get measurable feedback through self-assessment.
 You can reach us at through our contact below.

 ### Authors
 - [Tassos Laumbrou](https://www.linkedin.com/in/lambrou/) - Full Stack